What is APDA?

 How can I join APDA?

-Participating in APDA is really easy – membership dues are $100 annually, however the APDA Board grants fee waivers for new teams and teams with financial difficulties.
+Participating in APDA is really easy – membership dues are $100 annually per school, although the APDA Board grants fee waivers for new teams and teams with financial difficulties.
 Additionally, competing at tournaments does not require membership; any team of college students is permitted to compete any every tournament, with few exceptions.

 How do I start a team?